model.insert

 options (object)

-• data (object|array) - Data that is validated against the model fields.
-Key names can be in dot or bracket notation which is handy for HTML FormData.
+data(object|array) - Data that is validated against the model fields.
+Key names can be in dot or bracket notation which is handy for HTML FormData.- [

-• [project] (string|array|object): project these fields, ignores blacklisting
+project] (string|array|object): project these fields, ignores blacklisting - [

-• [skipValidation] (string|array|boolean): skip validation for these field name(s), or true for all fields
+skipValidation] (string|array|boolean): skip validation for these fields, or passtrueto skip all fields and validation hooks - [

-• [any mongodb option] (any)
+any mongodb option] (any)

 Returns